I1820/mia/README.md

 ## [TaaS](https://github.com/AoLab/TaaS) is coming ...

 By putting I1820 inside an isolated environment we can put I1820 at scale ...
+I1820 instances can be run in diffrent places and work together, TaaS uses this feature and provides isolated environment for each I1820 and users can use these environments as a personal IoT platforms.

 ### Docker for dummies like Parham :(